-Its objective is to avoid incidents such as “falling branches or trees or other risks arising from strong gusts of wind, rain or snow“, although other variables such as the maximum temperature also play a role.
+With it, says the consistory, they want to avoid incidents such as “falling branches or trees or other risks arising from strong gusts of wind, rain or snow,” although other variables such as the maximum temperature also influence.

 Different alert levels